haberdashPI/vscode-master-key/notes.md

     - but: typing is flaky, it doesn't always work implementing function that reviews the status bar to verify that the key was really pressed
+- TODO: now that our framework is working better, make some tests for the command palette

 - debugging existing tests:
   - commandState — for the final test, movement doesn't seem to actually occur